Snowpark Checkpoints library: Validators¶

 Validation result¶

-After any type of validation is executed, the result, whether it passes or fails, will be saved into checkpoint_validation_results.json
+After any type of validation is executed, the result, whether it passes or fails, is saved into checkpoint_validation_results.json

 .
-This file is mostly used for the functionalities of the VSCode extension.
-It will contain information about the status of the validation, timestamp, checkpoint name, number of line where the execution of the function occurs, and the file.
+This file is primarily used for the functionalities of the VSCode extension.
+It contains information about the status of the validation, timestamp, checkpoint name, number of the line where the execution of the function occurs, and the file.

-It will also log the result into the default Snowflake account in a table called SNOWPARK_CHECKPOINTS_REPORT, which will contain information about the validation result.
+It also logs the result into the default Snowflake account in a table called SNOWPARK_CHECKPOINTS_REPORT, which contains information about the validation result.

 DATE